 Explore the secrets of St Peter's Cathedral by visiting its towers.
 Whether in summer or winter, the most beautiful view of Geneva and the lake awaits you from the top of the Cathedral's towers.
 During the visit you'll be able to climb the 157 steps of the towers leading to the top of the Cathedral.
 You will also discover magnificent architectural treasures - an emblematic symbol of the Reformation.
 In addition, the Cathedral holds the largest collection of Romanesque and Gothic capitals in Switzerland, while the stained-glass windows, identical to the Renaissance examples found in the Musée d'Art et d'Histoire (Museum of Art and History) date back to restoration work carried out in the 19th century.

-he lakeshore’s star attraction is the elegant water fountain, dazzling visitors as it shoots 140 metres into the sky.
+The lakeshore’s star attraction is the elegant water fountain, dazzling visitors as it shoots 140 metres into the sky.
 Originally a simple security valve at the Coulouvrenière hydraulic factory, the Jet d'Eau has become the landmark of Geneva.
 Its millions of air bubbles will immediately put you under its spell.
 The fountain came into being by chance.
 In 1886, a hydraulic power station was built to deliver water under pressure from the Rhône to the city’s fountains, households and factories.
 One evening, pressure build-ups forced the engineers to install a special pressure relief valve.
 This marked the birth of the Jet d’Eau.
 The ephemeral work of art soon became a tourist attraction and was moved closer to the lakeside.
 With time, water column grew taller.
 Since 1951, an autonomous pumping station has propelled 500 litres of water per second to a height of 140 metres at a speed of 200 km/h (124 mph).
 Geneva city occasionally illuminates the water fountain with different colours in order to pay tributes.

 A Globe of Science and Innovation (CERN)